Mac AIDS Fund: History

 The M∙A∙C AIDS Fund was established in Toronto in 1994 by Frank Angelo and Frank Toskan.
 In 1985 they had co-founded MAC Cosmetics, initially a manufacturer of make-up for models and professional make-up artists.
 The fund's income came primarily from the sales of its VIVA Glam product line and the sales of greeting cards designed by children with AIDS.

-Among the other organizations with whom the fund partners is the United Nations Foundation.
+Among the other organizations with which the fund partners is the United Nations Foundation.

 In 1994, Angelo and Toskan sold 51 percent of their business to Estée Lauder Companies who then completed their acquisition of the company in 1998.
 In its board meeting of April 2004, the Mac AIDS Fund directors comprised Ian Ness, Charles Richards, Frank Doyle, Michael Laucke, Bruce Hunter and John Demsey served as Chairman.
 As of 2015, John Demsey, the Group President of Estee Lauder Companies, serves as Chairman of the Mac AIDS Fund's Board of Directors.